The Bankrate promise

 How to use travel cards to fund a nomad life

 “We started Airbnb-ing our house in 2018 and got really serious about travel,” Hanson told us.
-“When the kids were 3 and 5, we took them to England, Spain and Russia fully funded on points.”
+“When the kids were three and five, we took them to England, Spain and Russia, fully funded on points.”
 After the success of that trip, the family decided to become full-time travelers.

 Which travel cards does Hanson use to fund her family’s adventures?
 “We have eight or 10 travel cards,” Hanson explains.
-“For our luxury travel cards, we chose the Business Platinum Card® from American Express because it offers the same airport lounge access that the Chase Sapphire Reserve® card gets you.
-On the personal side, we got the Chase Sapphire Preferred®.”
+“For our luxury travel cards, we chose The Business Platinum Card® from American Express because it offers the same airport lounge access that the Chase Sapphire Reserve® card gets you.
+On the personal side, we got the Chase Sapphire Preferred® Card.”

 Both these top travel cards come with annual fees, as do a few of the other cards in Hanson’s wallet.
 “I probably spend about $1,000 in annual fees per year,” she told us.
 “But consider taking four people to an airport with a six-hour layover.”
 Her travel credit cards give her family access to airport lounges that offer free snacks.
 “In 10 trips, we’ve already demolished the annual fees just by saving money on airport food.”

-Even though Hanson gets the majority of her travel benefits from just a few of her travel cards, she makes sure to keep her old credit accounts open—both to increase her credit history and keep her available credit high.
+Even though Hanson gets the majority of her travel benefits from just a few of her travel cards, she makes sure to keep her old credit accounts open — both to aid her credit history and keep her available credit high.
 “I have a few retail cards.
 We still have our Hyatt card.
 We have cards from Discover and Capital One, just a variety of cards that we will never close.
 For credit scores, you want to keep those old accounts active, especially if they don’t have annual fees.”